-The following table contains summarized financial information for Herbalife Nutrition Ltd., which is a significant investee as defined by SEC Regulations, as if such investee was consolidated in our financial statements during the respective periods in which we possessed the ability to exercise significant influence over the operating and financial policies of.
+The following table contains summarized financial information for Herbalife Nutrition Ltd. and Hertz, which were each significant investees as defined by SEC Regulations, as if such investees were consolidated in our financial statements during the respective periods in which we possessed the ability to exercise significant influence over the operating and financial policies of.